 - 1. Extract the archive to /var/lib/libvirt/images/

-- 2. virsh define Loadbalancer\.xml
+- 2. virsh define Loadbalancer.xml

-- 3. virsh start Loadbalancer\
+- 3. virsh start Loadbalancer

 Network cards are set to NAT by default so adjust as needed before powering on.
-Also, please refer to the included XML file for additional configuration notes.
+Please also refer to the XML file for additional configuration notes.